Sirf.one

 8. Contacting a Seller

-• Every listing comes with one or more contact options — WhatsApp, Call, or custom links — use these to connect directly with the seller.
+• Every listing comes with one or more contact options, such as call, email, website, social links, WhatsApp, or custom links.
+Use these to connect directly with the seller.

 • Ask about delivery area, timeline, shipping cost, COD availability, and packaging before making payment.